 This guy is just fabulous.
 Having a red face, this huge long nose, wings and wearing super high geta sandals.
 As gorgeous as he is, he can cause great tornado-like winds with his magical fan.
 You might have met him in Dead or Alive 2 on the PS2.

 These are Japanese devils.
 They either are red or blue, and are usually angry.
-Some places have annual activities to drive the oni away, especially in spring, during the Setsubun festival on March 3rd.
+Some places have annual activities to drive the oni away, especially in spring, during the Setsubun Festival on February 3rd.